Nathanloupy/42adv_rainfall/level7/walkthrough.md

 We overflow buffer_1 (starting at 0x0804a028) with 20 bytes to reach the pointer at 0x0804a03c.
 We overwrite this pointer with the address of the GOT entry for `puts` (0x08049928).
 Then, for the second argument, we provide the address of a function to execute (e.g., the address of a shell function or system call).

+To determine the required padding, we need to understand the layout of the structures and buffers on the heap.
+Here, `buffer_1` starts at address `0x0804a028` and the pointer we want to overwrite in `struct_2` is located at `0x0804a03c`.
+The difference between these two addresses gives the number of bytes to fill in order to reach the target field:

+0x0804a03c - 0x0804a028 = 0x14 = 20 bytes

+So, we need 20 bytes of padding (for example, `"A"*20`) to fill `buffer_1` up to the pointer in `struct_2`.

 Example payload:

 ```bash